Blog Post

 The production process creates three different types of whey protein that each work differently:

-Whey Protein Concentrate (WPC) contains between 70-89% protein.
-The rest includes lactose, fats, and nutrients.
-WPC keeps more of whey's natural compounds like immunoglobulins and lactoferrin that help your immune system.
-You'll find WPC costs less than other types and tastes better because of its fat content.
+Whey Protein Concentrate (WPC) is less processed and retains more lactose and fat along with bioactive compounds.
+You'll find WPC costs less than other types and tastes creamier because of its fat content.

-Whey Protein Isolate (WPI) goes through more filtering to get protein concentrations of 90% or higher.
-This extra processing takes out most lactose and fat, which works well if you can't handle lactose.
+Whey Protein Isolate (WPI) goes through more filtering to remove most lactose and fat, which works well if you can't handle lactose.
 The downside?
-WPI has fewer calories but loses some of the good stuff found in concentrate.
+WPI has fewer calories but loses some of the bioactive compounds found in concentrate.

 Whey Protein Hydrolysate (WPH) is whey that's already broken down into smaller peptides through hydrolysis.
-This pre-digested form boosts insulin 28-43% more than isolate and your body absorbs it faster than the other types.
+This pre-digested form absorbs faster than the other types.
 Medical protein supplements and baby formulas often use WPH.

 Why people use whey protein